How Likely Are Large Elections Tied?: Introduction

-A notable special case is the likelihood for any-way ties to happen under IC, i.e.~the election admits a $k$-way tie for any $2\le k\le m$.
-It is not hard to see from Table~\ref{tab:corollaries} that such likelihood is dominated by the probability of $2$-way ties and is $0$ or $\Theta(\frac{1}{\sqrt n})$ for all rules in the table except ranked pairs and Copeland.
-We show in Proposition~\ref{prop:rp} that for ranked pairs the likelihood of $2$-way ties is $\Theta(\frac{1}{\sqrt n})$, and in Proposition~\ref{prop:copeland} that for Copeland the likelihood of $2$-way ties is $\Theta(1)$ when $m\ge 4$, is $\Theta(\frac{1}{\sqrt n})$ when $m=3$ and $2\mid n$, and is $0$ when $m=3$ and $2\nmid n$.
-To the best of our knowledge, these results are new except for plurality and Borda.
+A closely related question is the likelihood of {\em any-way} ties, sometimes referred to as {\em indecisiveness}~\citep{Marchant2001:The-probability}, under IC, i.e., the election admits a $k$-way tie for any $2\le k\le m$.
+It is not hard to see from Table~\ref{tab:corollaries} that such likelihood is dominated by the probability of $2$-way ties and is either $0$ or $\Theta(\frac{1}{\sqrt n})$ for all rules in the table except ranked pairs and Copeland, which are covered by Proposition~\ref{prop:rp} and Proposition~\ref{prop:copeland}, respectively.
+To the best of our knowledge, these results are new, except for plurality and Borda.
+Experiments on synthetic data generated from IC confirm these observations, while experiments on Preflib data~\cite{Mattei13:Preflib} reveal a difference order, where ties are rare under Borda (1.6\%) and Copeland (2.6\%), and are quite common under veto (31.3\%) due to situations where $m>n$.

-{\bf Techniques.} The proofs of the aforementioned results follow the same pattern.
-We first model the existence of a $k$-way tie by systems of linear inequalities.
-Each such system looks like the ones in Example~\ref{ex:intro}, which can be equivalently described by a polyhedron $\poly$.
-Then, we prove a dichotomy characterization (Theorem~\ref{thm:maintechh}) for a general Poisson multivariate variable (PMV) to be in $\poly$, and then apply Theorem~\ref{thm:maintechh} (more precisely, its extension Theorem~\ref{thm:union-poly} for unions of multiple polyhedra) to characterize the smoothed likelihood of ties.
+\paragraph{\bf Technical Innovations.} The proofs of the smoothed likelihood of ties in this paper follow the same high-level idea.
+We first model the existence of a $k$-way tie by systems of linear inequalities that are similar to the ones in Example~\ref{ex:intro}.
+In this way, the likelihood of ties becomes the likelihood for the histogram of the randomly generated profile, which is a {\em Poisson multivariate variable (PMV)}, to be in the polyhedron $\poly$ represented by the linear inequalities.
+Then, we prove a dichotomous characterization (Theorem~\ref{thm:maintechh}) for a PMV to be in $\poly$, and finally apply Theorem~\ref{thm:maintechh} (more precisely, its extension Theorem~\ref{thm:union-poly} to unions of multiple polyhedra) to characterize the smoothed likelihood of ties.